bcgov/PIMS/docs/DEVOPS.md

 Additionally to support a more stable QA process, the images tagged with `dev` can be deployed to the [TEST](https://pims-test.pathfinder.gov.bc.ca) environment.

-Within OpenShift there is a pipeline that can be initalized to automate this process.
+Within OpenShift there is a pipeline that can be initialized to automate this process.

 The purpose of this is to allow QA or UAT to choose when they want to receive a new build (features, enhancements and bug fixes).